WilsonSue/CommUserGuide/docs/ExistingProject.md

 # **How to add Existing Pycharm Projects to GitHub :material-tab-plus:**

+## Why add your project to GitHub?

+In group projects, as a software developer it's quintessential to share your work with others.

+- Thus, adding your project to github allows you to share your work with others and collaborate with them.

+- Also, github allows users to revert changes, track the code history, and have multiple versions of a project.

+- Lastly, it's a portfolio for your projects which can be shared to potential employers.

+Now that you've seen the benefits, let's get started!

+## How to add your existing PyCharm project to GitHub

 1. The first step is to enter the GitHub website (<https://github.com/>).

-2. Next is to login/signup if you don't have an account already.
+2. Next is to login / signup if you don't have an account already.
 3. Now that you've logged in, click the "+" sign on the top right corner of the page and you’ll see a drop down menu.
 Click on the first option that says  “New repository”.

 ![New Repository](ExistingProject1.png)